Bachelors Walk (TV series)

-Bachelors Walk was an Irish (RTÉ) comedy-drama series shot in and around Dublin.
+Bachelors Walk is an Irish comedy-drama series shot in and around Dublin.
 The programme was first broadcast on Network 2 on 1 October 2001.
 The show had a run of three series and, after an absence for three years, a one-off Christmas special which aired on Saint Stephen's Day 2006 on RTÉ Two.

 Plot

 The series revolves around Barry, who is looking for a get-rich-quick scheme; Raymond, a film critic; and Michael, a barrister, who live in a house in Bachelors Walk in Dublin.
 The series begins with the arrival of new tenant, Alison, an art gallery manager from County Donegal.

 In the second series Michael marries Jane.
 In the third Raymond gets a teaching job in Mullingar.
 The finale features a will-they-won't-they story featuring Raymond and Alison.